EVaughan00/Convnet_cat_vs_dog/README.md

 # Convnet_cat_vs_dog

+(This code was not made by me!
+I grabbed it from here: https://github.com/jainanchit51/datascience.git and made some edits)

 Proving that my teacher is a cat using a AI!

 To run, install tensorflow and keras using python's package manager: